tokkonopapa/WordPress-IP-Geo-Block/README.md

 2. [MaxMind][MaxMind] GeoLite free database for IPv4 and IPv6 will be
 downloaded and updated (once a month) automatically.

-3. If you have correctly installed one of the IP2Location plugins ( [IP2Location Tags][IP2Tag],
+And if you have correctly installed one of the IP2Location plugins (
+    [IP2Location Tags][IP2Tag],
     [IP2Location Variables][IP2Var],
     [IP2Location Country Blocker][IP2Blk]
 ), this plugin uses its local database prior to the REST APIs.
 After installing these IP2Location plugins, you should be once deactivated and then activated in order to set the path to `database.bin`.

+3. Login security to lock out brute force and reverse brute force attack by limiting geolocation and the number of login attempts by IP address.

 4. Cache mechanism with transient API for the fetched IP addresses has been equipped to reduce load on the server against burst access within a short time.